DegenDwarfs/CommunityArtCollection/README.md

 # User Manual

 ### Minting
-The `reward` function is used for minting, and it accepts 1 parameter (address) for the winner.
+The `reward(address _winner, address _artist)` function is used for minting, and it accepts 2 parameters (address) for the winner and address for the artist to receive donations.
 Only the contract owner can call this, and the NFT will be minted directly into the winners address.

+### History
+The `getWinners()` function returns an array of addresses, with no input parameters.
+Array starts at 1 and uses tokenId as the index.

+### Artist Donations
+This contract allows Artist who donate art pieces to receive donations.
+The function `artistDonation(uint256 _tokenId)` accepts a tokenId for the corresponding art piece.
+Example: You want to donate to the artist of NFT ID # 1, you will pass the value 1 into the function.
+Donations are handled in the gas token, set the payable amount to be donated.

 ### BaseURI
-The baseURI is set during deployment and can be changed using the `setBaseURI` function.
+The baseURI is set during deployment and can be changed using the `setBaseURI(string memory baseURI)` function.
 This function accepts 1 parameter (string) for the URL of the baseURI.
 This contract concats `.json` at the end of the string, and this can be removed on [line 73](https://github.com/DegenDwarfs/CommunityArtCollection/blob/e511de346e98e353c7823ef3aabaa6da2e6ff836/contracts/DDCAC.sol#L73).

 # Dev Manual